ONLYOFFICE/docspace-api-sdk-typescript/docs/FilesFoldersApi.md

-let searchArea: SearchArea; //The search area. (optional) (default to undefined) let formsItemKey: string; //The forms item key. (optional) (default to undefined) let formsItemType: string; //The forms item type. (optional) (default to undefined)
+let searchArea: SearchArea; //The search area. (optional) (default to undefined) let formsItemKey: string; //The forms item key. (optional) (default to undefined) let formsItemType: string; //The forms item type. (optional) (default to undefined) let count: number; //The maximum number of items to retrieve in the request. (optional) (default to undefined) let startIndex: number; //The zero-based index of the first item to retrieve in a paginated request. (optional) (default to undefined) let sortBy: string; //Specifies the property used for sorting the folder request results. (optional) (default to undefined) let sortOrder: SortOrder; //The order in which the results are sorted. (optional) (default to undefined) let filterValue: string; //The text value used as a filter parameter for folder content queries. (optional) (default to undefined)

 const { status, data } = await apiInstance.getFolderByFolderId(
     folderId,